pierrejacob/dempsterpolytope/README.md

 ## dempsterpolytope

-Implements a Gibbs sampler for Dempster’s inference approach for Categorical distributions; this package is a companion to an article by Pierre E. Jacob, Ruobin Gong, Paul T. Edlefsen, Arthur P. Dempster, available at <https://arxiv.org/abs/1910.11953v3>.
-The article is going to appear as a discussion paper in the Journal of the American Statistical Association, Theory & Methods, in 2021 (early version here
+This package implements a Gibbs sampler for Dempster’s inference approach for Categorical distributions using the “simplicial model” or “structure of the second kind”.
+This package is a companion to an article entitled *A Gibbs sampler for a class of random convex polytopes* by Pierre E. Jacob, Ruobin Gong, Paul T. Edlefsen, Arthur P.
+Dempster, available at <https://arxiv.org/abs/1910.11953v3>, and due to appear with a discussion in the Journal of the American Statistical Association, Theory & Methods, in 2021 (see
 <https://www.tandfonline.com/doi/abs/10.1080/01621459.2021.1881523?journalCode=uasa20>).

+The sampling problem addressed by this package dates back to these
+articles:

+-   Dempster, A.P., 1966.
+New methods for reasoning towards posterior distributions based on sample data.
+The Annals of Mathematical Statistics, 37(2), pp.355-374.

+-   Dempster, A.P., 1972.
+A class of random convex polytopes.
+The Annals of Mathematical Statistics, pp.260-272.

-Important: this is not a general-purpose statistical software.
+**Important**: this is not a general-purpose statistical software.
 This is just a collection of scripts intended to reproduce figures and tables of a paper.
 Use at your own risk!

-The folder inst/reproduce/ contains the scripts to reproduce the figures.
+The folder inst/reproduce/ contains the scripts to reproduce the figures of the article.
 The folder inst/tests/ contains internal checks, and vignettes/ contains tutorials on how to use the package’s main functions, which at the moment are just R scripts and not proper “R vignettes”.

 ### Installation